chendisab/WD--De-Gracia-main/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+What is the project
-Seatwork 4
+- Seatwork 4, this project is a website showcasing two feature pages, one inspired by Apple and the other by Nike.
+It uses HTML and CSS to create engaging designs.
-- Whats the purpose
+ Whats the purpose
-To show my fav hero in home and about me
+- To show my fav hero in home and about me
-- What are key components
+ What are key components
-animated webpage
+- nimated webpage
-application type webpage
+- application type webpage
-- What technology used and how it is used
+What technology used and how it is used
-The technology used are HTML and CSS
+- The technology used are HTML and CSS

 ### Key Components
 <!-- TODO: List of Key Components -->